drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/assymetric_route.png){: loading=lazy }
 #### Chiral Reagents and Reactants

-Aliskiren is shown here to illustrate the asymmetric synthesis of a drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chiral-reagents-reactants-5b874d3a'><i class='fa fa-play' aria-hidden='true'></i></button>Aliskiren is shown here to illustrate the asymmetric synthesis of a drug.
 Lactone 2 is a key building block; its opening gives the proper stereochemistry for both the hydroxyl and the isopropyl groups located on the right side of the structure.
 Likewise the chirality of the second isopropyl and that of the amino are also introduced stereospecifically (not shown here).
 All four chiral centers of Aliskiren are created by asymmetric syntheses.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/chiral_starting.png){: loading=lazy }